nornir/nornir.github.io/_sources/usage/reports.txt

 Nornir's prune stage assigns a feature score to each tile based on the standard deviation of a small regions around the edge of each tile.
 The prune histogram suggests where the prune cutoff should be set to eliminate blank tiles with low prune scores.

 The prune histogram indicates how each tile scored.
 The blank tiles can be seen clustered to the left with low scores.
-These are the tiles which have been removed in the final mosaic.
+In this example I would first set a prune threshold of 5, rebuild and re-evaluate.

 .. figure:: SerialEM\75_PruneScores.png